NovatecConsulting/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 - Python/Flask frontend - the service with port 5001
 - Java/Thymeleaf frontend - the service with port 8090

+{{< figure src="images/vscode_urls_ports.png" width=700 caption="Ports in VS Code" >}}

 The core part of the application exposes a REST API and can also be accessed via URL.
 It is the service with port 8080.

 However, it's of course more convenient (and better for showing distributed traces) when invoking the app through the web UIs.

+Start by opening the Python frontend in your browser on [http://localhost:5001](http://localhost:5001).
+It will bring up a Web UI looking like this:

+{{< figure src="images/todoui_frontend_sample.png" width=700 caption="Python Web UI" >}}

-You can of course feel free to add some "ToDo" items yourself and/or set some of them done.
+You can feel free to add some "ToDo" items yourself and/or set some of them done.
 Most likely you will also see an item called "Sample" come and go.
 This is being set and removed by the load generator.

+Repeat the same steps with the alternate frontend running on [http://localhost:8090](http://localhost:8090).

 ## Configuration and data flow